remix-run/remix/docs/api/conventions.md

 **Note:** We use the word "catch" to represent the codepath taken when a `Response` type is thrown; you thought about bailing from the "happy path".
 This is different from an uncaught error you did not expect to occur.

 A Remix `CatchBoundary` component works just like a route component, but instead of `useLoaderData` you have access to `useCatch`.
-When a response is thrown in an action or loader, the `CatchBoundary` will be rendered in it's place, nested inside parent routes.
+When a response is thrown in an action or loader, the `CatchBoundary` will be rendered in its place, nested inside parent routes.

 A `CatchBoundary` component has access to the status code and thrown response data through `useCatch`.